 Meet Pauline Lockie

-In 2016, Pauline’s advocacy for our community was recognised when she was named the Newtown electorate’s Local Woman of the Year.
+In 2016, Pauline’s advocacy was recognised when she was named the Newtown electorate’s inaugural Local Woman of the Year.

 She is passionate about liveable cities, local democracy, equality and sustainable development.
 Since being elected, Pauline has: